docker/extensions-sdk/docs/dev/api/backend.md

     This method is deprecated and will be removed in a future version.
 Please use the one specified above.

-Execute a command in the the host:
+Execute a command in the host:

 ```typescript
 window.ddClient.execHostCmd(`cliShippedOnHost xxx`).then((cmdResult: any) => {